pastav/captcha_recognition_padded/README.md

     python3 classify_tflite.py --model-name converted_model --captcha-dir finalcapwithtime --output out_tflite.csv --symbols symbol.txt --shortname srivastp

     shortname is required as it is printed in the header of the csv file.

+    These scripts automatically saves a CSV file which is suitable for submission to submitty